-Previous key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has worked to ensure that malaria services have continued during the COVID-19 pandemic.
-IRS was completed and the LLIN campaign is ongoing with a door to door distribution.
-Sufficient stocks of ACTs are available and case management for malaria has continued, although there have been reduced stocks of RDTs available Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2018 Q4 2020 The increase in reported incidence over the period 2015-2018 is attributed by the county to an increase of 13% in health facility reporting.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q2 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2020 Uganda submitted their GF application in Q1 2020 Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2018 Q4 2020 The increase in reported incidence over the period 2015-2018 is attributed by the county to an increase of 13% in health facility reporting.
 Additionally, the percentage of malaria cases that were confirmed increased from 39% in 2015 to 92% in 2018.
 Additionally, the 2018 Uganda Malaria Indicator Survey (UMIS) showed a marked reduction in malaria parasitemia of 9.1%, from 19% reported in 2015 in children under five years of age